 The longer your business is around and the larger it grows, the more data you’ll be storing.
-If you’re storing this information on paper it’s going to start taking up large amounts of space.
-As you keep accumulating paper, storage costs go up, it’s harder to find files you’re looking for, and the files take up more and more space.
+If you store this information on paper it’s going to start taking up large amounts of space.
+Several things happen as you continue accumulating paper.
+Storage costs go up, it’s harder to find files you’re looking for, and the files take up more and more space.
 Plus, paper files are easily damaged and you risk losing years worth of records if something like a fire or flood happens.

-Does It Really Matter How Your Store Your Data?
+Does It Really Matter How You Store Your Data?

-Data is an important asset in any business.
-And for some companies, it’s one of your most important assets.
+Data is an important asset in any business, and for some companies it’s one of the most important assets.
 The way you store your data plays a major role in how easy it is to access, use, and keep secure.

 Paper files meet the minimum requirements for data storage.
 You can keep the important files on-hand and if they’re organized carefully you’ll be able to find what you’re looking for.
 But that’s about it.
 Paper gives you a way to store data, but it doesn’t empower you to use that data effectively.
 You can look up the data and analyze it to budget, forecast customer demand, and answer other needs in your business.
-But the storage system doesn’t do anything to make those tasks easier.
+However, a paper storage system doesn’t do anything to make those tasks easier.